-The Board Agenda template for new and substantially revised courses and programs will include the notation "Reviewed by-Chancellor's Cabinet."
+The Board Agenda template for new and-substantially revised courses and programs will include the notation "Reviewed by-Chancellor's Cabinet."

 Members understand that they attend meetings to represent constituent groups at a College or the District Administrative Center.
-In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised at the District group and within the constituent group.
-These topics include, but are not limited to, the specific areas outlined in state law and regulation.
+In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised\-at the District group and within the constituent group.
+These topics include, but are not limited to, the specific areas outlined in state law and regulation and the fifth edition of the Program and Course Approval Handbook